- Lower Back Pain (LBP) Facts and Figures

 The muscles in your abs and back play a critical role in supporting your lower spine.
 These muscles don’t get a good workout during the course of a normal day—they need to be specifically targeted through stretches and exercise.

-The best type of stretches is often prescribed by a physical therapist in order to avoid committing yourself to a wrong type of stretches that may do more harm than good.
+Specific stretches are often prescribed by physical therapists, and it is important to follow their instructions before you commit yourself to a wrong type of movements that may do more harm than good.
 Appropriate stretching of the muscles along with practice exercise workouts will help improve range of motion and generate stress relief and relief for less than optimally used muscles.

-Generally speaking, people with LBP can concentrate on stretching the lower back muscles, abdominal muscles, hips, and legs.
+Generally speaking, people with LBP should concentrate on stretching the lower back muscles, abdominal muscles, hips, and legs.

 Core strengthening exercises

 Core exercises build abs and other core muscles.
-If you have back problems, osteoporosis or other health concerns, this type of exercises is best for you, although the exercises should only be undertaken after consultation with a licensed physical therapist or doctor.
+If you have back problems, osteoporosis or other health concerns, this type of exercises can be important, although the exercises should only be undertaken after consultation with a licensed physical therapist or doctor.
 These exercises include:

 - Abdominal crunch